Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 C. decreases launch distances

-44. When operating an unmanned aircraft, the remote pilot-in-command should consider that the load factor on the wings or rotors may be increased anytime:
+44. When operating an unmanned aircraft, the remote pilot-in-command should consider that the load factor on the wings or rotors may be increased at any time:

 A. obstacles surrounding the launch site